0xalibabas/0xalibabas.github.io/content/posts/zoho-assist-breaks-windows-security-model/index.md

 tags = ['windows', 'privilege-escalation', 'remote-support', 'security-model', 'zoho']
 +++

-My original plan for this first post was to kick things off with a series on Windows Internals and Windows apps bug bounty hunting.
+My original plan for this post was to kick things off with a series on Windows Internals and Windows apps bug bounty hunting.
 And I promise future posts won't be as "no actual exploit codes, just UI" as this one.
 However, security research happened.
 While analyzing a few applications, I came across an issue so weird and badly accepted that it deserved some attention.

 This was the case with the Zoho Assist unattended agent.
 What appears to be a standard remote support tool is, in fact, an implementation with an architectural flaw that fundamentally breaks the Windows security model.